Yandex Cloud

 • While resizing the storage, cluster hosts will be unavailable.

-16. Specify the parameters of segment hosts on the Segment tab.
+16. Specify the properties of segment hosts on the Segment tab.
 For the recommended configuration, see Calculating the cluster configuration.

 • Number of segment hosts.

 • Number of segments per host.
-The maximum value of this parameter depends on the host class.
+The maximum value of this setting depends on the host class.

 The segment host class and the number of segments per host affect the maximum amount of memory allocated to each Greenplum® server process.
 If you select a host class with small RAM and specify a large number of segments, an error may occur.

-• Host class: Defines technical properties of the virtual machines on which the cluster segment hosts will be deployed.
+• Host class: Defines the technical properties of the VMs on which the cluster's segment hosts will be deployed.

 • Under Storage, select the disk type and specify its size.
-Available disk types depend on the selected host class.
+The available disk types depend on the selected host class.

 Warning